rodricios/wxpath/README.md

 ## Hooks (Experimental)

 **wxpath** supports a pluggable hook system that allows you to modify the crawling and extraction behavior.
 You can register hooks to preprocess URLs, post-process HTML, filter extracted values, and more.
 Hooks will be executed in the order they are registered.
+Hooks may impact performance.

 ```python